Cyclic reduction densities for elliptic curves: Cyclic reduction density in the non-CM case

-A family as in Definition \ref{linearly disjoint}, which can be either finite or infinite, depending on $X$, is linearly disjoint over $F$ if and only if for every individual field $F_n\in \mathcal{F}$, the field $F_n$ and the compositum of the fields $F_m$ with $m\ne n$ are linearly disjoint over $F$.
+A family as in Definition \ref{def:linearlydisjoint}, which can be either finite or infinite, depending on $X$, is linearly disjoint over $F$ if and only if for every individual field $F_n\in \mathcal{F}$, the field $F_n$ and the compositum of the fields $F_m$ with $m\ne n$ are linearly disjoint over $F$.

-The family of $\ell$-division fields $K_\ell$ with $\ell$ prime is not necessarily linearly disjoint over a number field $K$ for an elliptic curve $E/K$ without CM, but we can make it linearly disjoint by grouping together finitely many $K_\ell$ in their compositum.
-This crucial fact can be formulated in the following way. \begin{thm} Let $K$ be a number field, $E/K$ an elliptic curve without CM, and $N=N(E,K)\in\Z_{>0}$ any integer divisible by all prime numbers $\ell$ satisfying one of \begin{enumerate} \item $\ell \mid 2\cdot 3\cdot 5 \cdot\Delta_K$; \item $\ell$ lies below a prime of bad reduction of $E$; \item the Galois group $\Gal(K_\ell/K)$ is not isomorphic to $\GL_2(\F_\ell)$. \end{enumerate} Then the family consisting of $K_N$ and $\{K_\ell \}_{\ell \nmid N}$ is linearly disjoint over $K$. \end{thm}
+The family of $\ell$-division fields $K_\ell$ with $\ell$ prime is not necessarily linearly disjoint over a number field $K$ for an elliptic curve $E/K$ without CM, but we can make it linearly disjoint by grouping together finitely many `critical' $K_\ell$ in their compositum.
+This crucial fact was already formulated in the Introduction, and we repeat it here. \begin{thm} Let $K$ be a number field, $E/K$ an elliptic curve without CM, and define the set $T_{E/K}$ of critical primes for $E/K$ as consisting of the prime numbers $\ell$ satisfying at least one of the following conditions: \begin{enumerate} \item $\ell \mid 2\cdot 3\cdot 5 \cdot\Delta_K$; \item $\ell$ lies below a prime of bad reduction of $E$; \item the Galois group $\Gal(K_\ell/K)$ is not isomorphic to $\GL_2(\F_\ell)$. \end{enumerate} If $N\in\Zee_{>0}$ is divisible by all primes in $T_{E/K}$, then the family consisting of $K_N$ and $\{K_\ell \}_{\ell \nmid N}$ is linearly disjoint over $K$. \end{thm}

 The proof of Theorem \ref{teorema cruciale} relies on a group theoretical result on the Jordan-H\"older factors that can occur in subgroups of $H\subset \GL_2(\Z/N\Z)$.

 \begin{lem} Let $N\in\Z_{>0}$ be an integer and $H\subset \GL_2(\Z/N\Z)$ a subgroup.
 Suppose $S$ is a non-abelian simple group that occurs in $H$.
 Then $S$ is isomorphic to either $A_5$ or $\PSL_2(\F_\ell)$, with $\ell$ a prime dividing $N$. \end{lem}